niltnir/personal-ssg/pages/prose/blog/olympiad.md

 is pretty much the same as LaTeX and it *just works*.
 The nice thing about KaTeX is that it adheres to the single responsibility principle: it only renders math.
 The mess of formatting then becomes the responsibility of the client.
-Although this sounds like a nuisance, on the flip side, it means that the client gets full control over the page layout.
+This sounds burdensome, but this also means that the client gets full control over the page layout.
 You may miss theorem numbering and proof environments, but that comes with it the hidden assumption that the document is static.
-The dynamic web, however, has a whole host of tools that allows you to present math in unconventional ways.
-KaTeX simply gets out of the way and allows you to do just that.
+The dynamic web, on the other hand, has a whole host of tools that allows you to present math in unconventional ways.
+KaTeX gives you that freedom by getting out of your way.

 For Olympiad solutions, my write-ups are stored and organized using a tool called [VON](https://github.com/vEnhance/von).
 It maintains modular chunks of